+COVID-19 has caused many Britons to think about the impact an illness or death would have on their families and in turn consider the value in having personal insurance.
 Being prepared for the unexpected will protect you and your family from sudden and long-term financial hardship.
-It goes without saying that we need to enjoy our wealth today, but at the same time ensure it remains there for us and our family tomorrow.
+It goes without saying that we need to enjoy our lifestyle today but at the same time ensure it remains there for us and our family tomorrow.
+Have you prepared for the unexpected?

+Every family is different, but they invariably play a big part in our lives.
+It's important to think about how we can protect ourselves and our family against the unexpected as best we can.
+If you have any concerns, or to review your current situation, please contact us - don't leave it to chance.
 This guide is for your general information and use only and is not intended to address your particular requirements.
 It should not be relied upon in its entirety and shall not be deemed to be, or constitute, advice.
 Although endeavours have been made to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No individual or company should act upon such information without receiving appropriate professional advice after a thorough examination of their particular situation.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of any articles.
-Thresholds, percentage rates and tax legislation may change in subsequent Finance Acts.
+Thresholds, percentage rates and tax legislation may change in subsequent Finance Acts. Ш